Spend less, save more. This advice is doled out whenever anyone mentions they’d like to start investing in real estate but have no money.

 Have you successfully quit a toxic money habit?
 What was the habit, and how did you accomplish that?

-Please share your advice, stories, and questions with a comment.
+Please share your advice, stories, and questions in a comment below.